New in version 1.6.

 the generic PasswordHash usage examples

-The encrypt(), genhash(), and verify() methods have the following extra keyword:
+The hash(), genhash(), and verify() methods all support the following extra keyword:

 Note

-This hash algorithm has a context-sensitive percularity.
-It takes in an optional username, used to salt the hash, but with specific restrictions...
+These hash algorithms have a context-sensitive peculiarity.
+They take in an optional username to salt the hash, but have specific restrictions...

-Cisco PIX hashes consist of a 12 byte digest, encoded as a 16 character HASH64-encoded string.
-An example hash (of "password") is "NuLKvvWGg.x9HEKO".
+Cisco PIX & ASA hashes consist of a 12 byte digest, encoded as a 16 character HASH64-encoded string.
+An example hash (of "password", with user "") is "NuLKvvWGg.x9HEKO".

 This algorithm is not suitable for any use besides manipulating existing Cisco PIX hashes, due to the following flaws: